Married Student Housing

 The Director of Housing reserves the right to assign and to change student assignments at his/her discretion, to assign anyone on a temporary basis to vacancies, and to consolidate vacancies in order to achieve optimal utilization of facilities.
 Students who refuse to accommodate the School in its attempt to make the best use of vacant space will be subject to paying the full cost of the vacancies.

 Married students graduating in May must vacate their apartments on or before June 30.
-December graduates must vacate his/her apartment on or before December 30.
-Extensions may be granted to students with extenuating circumstances (i.e., children in school until June, etc).
+December graduates must vacate their apartment on or before December 30.
+Extensions may be granted to students with extenuating circumstances.